Housing Lottery FAQ | 2021

 Yes, if you are studying abroad through Pacific, you may check-out of housing after the Fall term ends per the terms in the Housing Contract.

-If you selected an on-campus room for the 2019-20 academic year and decide that you need to cancel it, you will need to submit a Housing Cancellation form as soon as possible, as different cancellation fees apply depending on the date you notify the Housing Office.
+If you selected an on-campus room for the 2021-22 academic year and decide that you need to cancel it, you must do so by notifying the Department of Housing in writing.
+Simply send an e-mail to the Housing Office and depending on the date the e-mail is received, your student account will be charged a cancellation fee.